burnoutband/kubernetes-training/docs/day1/04_health.md

 ### Exercise 2 (Optional): Create health check for nginx pod

-1. Deploy a pod that runs nginx and uses port 80 and root path for healthcheck.
+1. Deploy a pod that runs nginx and uses port 80 and root path for the health check.
 Ensure that pod is healthy.
-1. Change healthcheck configuration to make pod unhealthy.
+1. Change health check configuration to make pod unhealthy.
 1. Observe whether kubernetes tries to restart the unhealthy pod.